Computer Programming Career Information: 6 Common Questions

 Software developers typically specialize in planning, designing, and overseeing the creation of either: (1) applications for computers and devices, or (2) software for the underlying systems that control individual devices or entire networks.
 They are the creative and technical masterminds behind such programs.
-In 2018, software developers of applications earned salaries of $108,080, on average.
+OES program data shows that software developers of applications earned salaries of $108,080, on average, in 2018.
 For systems software developers, the average salary was $114,000.
-And the top earners in each occupation made over $161,290.*
+And the top earners in each occupation made over $161,290.

 6. Is the Future Bright for Computer Programmers?

 With growing trends such as SaaS (software as a service) and a rising demand for new applications at the mobile and enterprise levels, the outlook for computer programmers could be positive.
 Even if new jobs aren't added within the occupation, many openings are likely to become available as a result of long-time programmers retiring or moving into higher positions.
-In fact, between 2016 and 2026, about 15,700 jobs for computer programmers are expected to open up each year throughout the U.S. And check out the average annual number of openings that are projected for related occupations over that same period:****
+Employment projections from the Bureau of Labor Statistics reveal that between 2018 and 2028, an average of 15,100 jobs for computer programmers are expected to open up each year throughout the U.S. And check out the average annual number of openings that are projected for related occupations over that same period: